catgamer109/Beydex-Public-Resources/README.md

 **All image contributors:**
 - catgamer109: Some Ratchets, Bits, and CX parts
 - SunBro: Most Parts that are not renders
-- bobqwt: CX-06-2 Black Fox Brush and CX-06-3 Gold Fox Brush Blade Parts
+- bobqwt: CX-06-2 Black Fox Brush and CX-06-3 Gold Fox Brush Blade Parts, Cyan accel from the Dran choice booster
 - AWildPickle: Hasbro Red and green Dranzer Ratchets and Bits
 - @shutterbeys on Instagram: Ratchets and Bits for Corocoro SamuraiSteel and BX-17 Red Dransword
 - SapphireBlaze: Most of the BBLD Parts